 The conference will last from Monday 16 December 9:00am to Tuesday 17 December 5:00pm.
-The full programme will be published at the end of September.
+View the conference programme.

 Prof. Diana Wallace

 University of South Wales

 Diana Wallace is Professor of English Literature at the University of South Wales.
 Her publications include Christopher Meredith (forthcoming from University of Wales Press, 2018), Female Gothic Histories: Gender, History and the Gothic (University of Wales Press, 2013), The Woman’s Historical Novel: British Women Writers, 1900-2000 (Palgrave Macmillan, 2005) and Sisters and Rivals in British Women’s Fiction, 1914-39 (Macmillan, 2000).
 She edited Hilda Vaughan’s Here are Lovers (1926) for Honno’s Welsh Women’s Classics series.

 Belén Vidal is Senior Lecturer in Film Studies at King’s College London.
 She researches and teaches on the historical film genres in contemporary cinema, particularly the biopic and the heritage film in Europe.
 She is the author of Figuring the Past.
 Period Film and the Mannerist Aesthetic (Amsterdam UP, 2012) and Heritage Film (Columbia UP/Wallflower, 2012), and co-editor of The Biopic in Contemporary Film Culture (Routledge, 2014) and of Cinema at the Periphery (Wayne State University Press, 2010).